 Figures 9 and 10 show patterns concerning cases and deaths by age, race and ethnicity, and sex for the last 13 weeks.
-Regarding cases and age, those aged between 50-59 and 60-69 comprise the segment of the population with the single largest number of cases.
+Regarding cases and age, the bulk of cases are occurring between the ages of 20 and 69.
 Regarding cases and sex, those identifying as females tend to represent more COVID-19 cases.
 Concerning deaths and age, those aged 50+ comprise most of the deaths from COVID-19 with noted rises in deaths for successive age groups and with the bulk of deaths occurring in the age 80+ category.
 Regarding deaths and sex, those identifying as male tend to die at a slightly higher rate than those identifying as female.